Code Generation and Conic Constraints for Model-Predictive Control on Microcontrollers with Conic-TinyMPC: Background

-where the last step is a gradient-ascent update on the Lagrange multiplier~\cite{boyd2011admm}.
+If we perform alternating minimization of~\eqref{eq:simpleOptTransformedAugL} with respect to $x$ and $z$, we arrive at the three-step ADMM iteration, where the last step is a gradient-ascent update on the Lagrange multiplier~\cite{boyd2011distributed}.
 These steps can be iterated until a desired convergence tolerance is achieved.

-In the special cases of QPs and SOCPs, each step of the ADMM algorithm becomes very simple to compute: the primal update is the solution to a linear system, and the slack update is a linear or conic projection.
-ADMM-based QP and SOCP solvers such as OSQP~\cite{stellato2020osqp} and SCS~\cite{scs} have demonstrated state-of-the-art results.
+In the special cases of QPs and SOCPs, each step of the ADMM algorithm becomes very simple to compute: the primal update is the solution to a linear system, the slack update is a linear or conic projection, and the dual update is simply scaled vector addition.
+As such, the computational complexity of the three steps for QPs and SOCPs is: \begin{itemize} \item $\mathcal{O}(n^3)$ for the primal update~\eqref{eq:primal_update}, \item $\mathcal{O}(n^2)$ for the slack update~\eqref{eq:slack_update}, \item and $\mathcal{O}(n)$ for the dual update~\eqref{eq:dual_update}. \end{itemize} Due to this simplicity, ADMM-based QP and SOCP solvers have demonstrated state-of-the-art results~\cite{stellato2020osqp,scs}.